kokonect-link/cherrypick/src/docs/en-US/stream.md

 Here,
 * the value of `id` must be the `id` of the post to capture.

-Sending this message requests Misskey to capture it and thus events related to this post will start to be emitted.
+Sending this message requests CherryPick to capture it and thus events related to this post will start to be emitted.

 For example, when a reaction is added to the post, the following message will be emitted: